 PIPA & The PIPA Leadership Group

 PIPA is a non-profit organisation whose sole purpose is to ‘raise safety standards in inflatable play’.

-The scheme has been registered as a non-profit organisation since 31st August 2018 and run purely by volunteers with the support of an independent administration company.
+The scheme is registered as a non-profit organisation and has been since 31st August 2018.
+The scheme is run purely by volunteers with the support of an independent administration company.

 Can you help make a difference?

 We welcome constructive feedback from the industry going forward and we need your help in developing the systems and procedures to keep up with our ever-evolving industry at a much faster pace than we are used to.
 PIPA is not a closed group, it’s an open forum, and your opinions do matter.

 Finally, if anyone in the industry feels they have the skills to help develop the PIPA systems, we would love to welcome you onto the PLG and urge you to contact the administration team on the details mentioned below.